 Zen and yoga as they're practiced in the West today are little more than minor accessories to those pursuing larger material interests.
 They're yet another lifestyle choice, like fortune cookies, sushi, or hot yoga, designed and marketed to appeal to common western tastes.

-There's a short distance between the commodification of a lifestyle and dependency on pills, be they happy or sad ones.
+There's a short distance between the commodification of a lifestyle and dependency on pills.

 The challenge, which few of us have taken up fully, is to fundamentally change your life and your self.
 There's much more to life than which group you join or what clothes you wear.

 The laws of physics dictated that what went up in the mid-Sixties would soon come crashing down.
 Looking back, the seeds of destruction were sowed early.
 By early 1967, there were tour busses in the Haight, so that Middle Americans could watch the freaks and non-conformists like animals in a zoo.

 In October, 1967, some hippies held a mock funeral for the movement, urging others to take their practices and message to the rural communes and other cities.
 Many worried that the movement had devolved into little more than an ephemeral and superficial media phenomenon.

 Meanwhile, drug dealers flooded the Haight with hard drugs like speed and heroin.

 There are hard lessons in this story.
 The most important one is that finding yourself isn't about a place, or a time, or a drug, or a city or neighborhood.
 People are important — you can't do it all by yourself — but you can become the person you want to be almost anywhere.